RobKraft/SQLServerSecurityHugo/content/en/docs/Configuration/Ports.md

 Further Reading:

 * Information about [other ports used by SQL Server products](https://www.sqlsplus.com/sql-server-ports-tcp-and-udp-ports/) including 1434, 2383, 2382, 135, 80, and 443.
-* Microsoft recommends that you [disable netbios and SMB ports](https://docs.microsoft.com/en-us/sql/sql-server/install/security-considerations-for-a-sql-server-installation?view=sql-server-ver15) on a server running SQL Server
+* Microsoft recommends that you [disable netbios and SMB ports](https://docs.microsoft.com/en-us/sql/sql-server/install/security-considerations-for-a-sql-server-installation?view=sql-server-ver15) on a server running SQL Server.